mParticle/docs/src/pages/guides/data-subject-requests/index.md

 ## Managing Data Subject Requests in the mParticle Dashboard

-In addition to the OpenGDPR API, users with the [Compliance role](/guides/platform-guide/users#roles) can create, delete and monitor DSRs directly in the mParticle Dashboard.
+In addition to the Data Subject Request API, users with the [Compliance role](/guides/platform-guide/users#roles) can create, delete and monitor DSRs directly in the mParticle Dashboard.

 <aside>To see these privacy pages you must be in a role of "Compliance Admin" or "Compliance".</aside>